CesiumGS/3d-tiles-tools/IMPLEMENTATION.md

 The API definition is tracked with https://api-extractor.com

 After running `npm install`, the API documentation can be created with `npm run docs`.

+Generating the documentation consists of two steps (which are subcommands of the `docs` command), namely
+- extracting the API definitions from the build output
+- generating the markdown from the API definitions.

-The API documentation will be written into the `build/docs` directory.
-The surface API information will be written into `etc/3d-tiles-tools.api.md`.
-This file captures the public API, and changes in the public API will cause a warning to be printed
+The first step is performed by running `api-extractor` for each package individually.
+This happens from the top-level package JSON file, using the `--workspaces` parameter.
+The surface API information will be written into `./etc/<package>.md`.
+These files capture the public API, and changes in the public API will cause a warning to be printed

 > Warning: You have changed the public API signature for this project.
-Updating etc/3d-tiles-tools.api.md

-This API definition file is tracked with Git, so changes in this file should be reviewed carefully.
+The API definition files are tracked with Git, so changes in these files should be reviewed carefully.

+After extracting the API definition files, `api-documenter` is used to generate the actual API documentation markdown files, which will be written into the `./build/docs` directory.

 ## Release Process